-Infographics, data visualizations, visual knowledge…whatever you call it, it’s everywhere, and most of the time, it’s pretty interesting.
+Infographics, data visualizations, visual knowledge—whatever you call it, it’s suddenly ubiquitous and it’s pretty interesting.

 What I appreciate about infographics is that they can be as simple as a street sign, an organizational chart, a family tree, or as complex and multi-layered as an interactive iPhone or iPad app, or a zoom-able map that shows the flight paths of 200 space missions over the past 50 years.
 But if you want to see something even more mind-boggling, check out the work of artist Aaron Koblin, the Creative Director of Google’s Data Arts team, who uses technology to generate visual data.
 You can see some of this work here, and his TED talk here.